kubernetes/kops/docs/getting_started/arguments.md

 # Detailed description of a few selected arguments

-This list is not the full list, but a few arguments that where chosen.
+This list is not the full list, but a few arguments that were chosen.

 ## admin-access